Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: EM algorithm for learning Koopman generator approximations

-The solution for the generators during the maximization step of the EM algorithm provided by Theorem~\ref{thm:maximization_step} in \cref{eqn:maximization_for_generators} can be viewed as a limiting case of the control-affine extended dynamic mode decomposition technique presented in \cite{Peitz2020data}.
-In particular, suppose we draw $K$ independent identically distributed trajectories $\{ \vect{\hat{z}}_l^{(m_k)} \}_{l=0}^L$, $k=1,\ldots, K$ uniformly at random from the posterior distributions $\{ P_{\mat{Z}\vert \mat{Y} = \mat{Y}^{(1)}}, \ldots, P_{\mat{Z}\vert \mat{Y} = \mat{Y}^{(M)}}\}$.
-If we construct the matrices
+The solution for the generators during the maximization step of the EM algorithm provided by Theorem~\ref{thm:maximization_step} (with $R=0$) can be viewed as a limiting case of the control-affine extended dynamic mode decomposition technique presented in \cite{Peitz2020data}.
+To see this, we observe that \cref{eqn:maximization_for_generators} can also be written as